 It is not that the creature effects are not there.
 They are just not given the big set-piece emphasis they were in the first film.
 There are still some fine effects with Shota Sometani being pursued by the assassin Goto whose body is controlled by five parasites, where Shota knocks off the head only for another of the parasites to crawl around and replace it and stand the body back up to continue the chase.
 In another scene, Eri Fukatsu is pursued by several attackers, turns to reveal a hollow cavity where her face is whereupon her pursuers are eliminated by the shards of her face piercing through them like bullets and then reattaching themselves to her.
 Or a great scene where Shota is attacked by Goto in the car, which crashes through the roadside fence and down a cliff just as Migi stretches out an elongated hand to the railing above to pull him free from the falling car.

 Takashi Yamazaki who had previously made the science-fiction film Juvenile (2000) before having some success with the time travel action film Returner (2002) and going on to the live-action big-screen remake of the anime tv series Space Battleship Yamato (2010).
 Yamazaki also made Stand By Me Doraemon (2014), an animated spinoff from the popular anime series, and had a series of hits with the non-genre family films Always – Sunset on Chrome Street.
-Subsequent to this, Yamazaki made a further manga adaptation Destiny: The Tale of Kamakure (2017) and the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019).
+Subsequent to this, Yamazaki made a further manga adaptation Destiny: The Tale of Kamakure (2017; the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019); and the live-action Ghost Book and Godzilla Minus One (2023).